Non Compete Unenforceable for Unlawful Wage Deductions

 Client B was a hair stylist employed by a salon that was part of a regional chain.
 She had a dream of opening her own salon, and was saving money to do so.
 This was made more difficult by the fact that her employer had a practice of deduction a "product charge" from the commissions due for each customer.
 This amount was deducted to cover the salon's cost of purchasing products used in serving customers.

 She did not know if she had a non compete agreement, but did some research about restrictive covenants in the hair salon industry.
 In her research, she learned that the standard geographic area for non compete agreements in her industry was three miles.

 Armed with that information, she found a location four miles from her employer and signed a lease.
 When she gave her notice, her employer threatened her with a lawsuit based on an employment agreement she had signed with a covenant not to compete.

-Case Study B: Strategy and Outcome
+Wage Deduction and Non Compete Case Study: Strategy and Outcome

 We helped Client B fill out a complaint with the Massachusetts Attorney General about the wage deductions.
 Once she received her right to sue letter, we brought a complaint in court seeking damages as well as a declaratory judgment that her non compete was unenforceable.